 4 What will the school do to support my child?

-- If appropriate the class teacher will set up a pupil profile.
-The pupil profile will highlight strengths and areas of difficulty for the child and set realistic short term targets.
-The pupil profile will highlight strengths and areas of difficulty for the child and set short term targets that identify their next steps.
+- If appropriate the class teacher will set up a SEND profile.
+The SEND profile will highlight strengths and areas of difficulty for the child and set realistic short term targets.
+The SEND profile will highlight strengths and areas of difficulty for the child and set short term targets that identify their next steps.

-The school plan support for pupils with SEND through the graduated approach.
+The school plan support for pupils with SEND through the graduated approach, which is clarified in the SEND policy.

 5 Who will support my child in school?